pism/pism/doc/sphinx/getting-started.rst

 In particular, it creates three new NetCDF files which can be read by PISM.
 The spatially-varying fields, with adjusted metadata, go in ``pism_Greenland_5km_v1.1.nc``.
 The other two new files contain famous time-dependent paleo-climate records from ice and seabed cores: ``pism_dT.nc`` has the GRIP temperature record [JohnsenetalGRIP]_ and ``pism_dSL.nc`` has the SPECMAP sea level record [Imbrieetal1984]_.

 Any of these NetCDF files can be viewed with ``ncview`` or other NetCDF visualization tools; see Table :numref:`tab-NetCDFview` below.
-An application of IDV to the master data set produced Figure :numref:`fig-sr-input`, for example.
+An application of IDV to the master data set produced :numref:`fig-sr-input`, for example.
 Use ``ncdump -h`` to see the metadata and history of the files.

 .. figure:: FIXME.png
    :name: fig-sr-input